thiswillbeyourgithub/freshrss_python_api/README.md

 ## Usage

+### Environment Variables

+The FreshRSS API client supports the following environment variables:

+- `FRESHRSS_PYTHON_API_HOST`: Your FreshRSS instance URL (e.g., "https://freshrss.example.net")
+- `FRESHRSS_PYTHON_API_USERNAME`: Your FreshRSS username
+- `FRESHRSS_PYTHON_API_PASSWORD`: Your FreshRSS API password
+- `FRESHRSS_PYTHON_API_VERIFY_SSL`: Whether to verify SSL certificates ("true", "1", "yes" for True, anything else for False)

+These environment variables can be used instead of passing parameters directly to the constructor.

 ### Initialization

 To start using the FreshRSS API client, initialize it with your FreshRSS instance URL, username, and API password.